Duvall History, Family Crest & Coats of Arms

 - Robert Selden Duvall (b.
 1931), Academy Award, two-time Emmy Award, and four-time Golden Globe Award-winning American film actor and director

-- Frank M. Duvall, American Democrat politician, Delegate to Democratic National Convention from Maryland, 1916
+- Frank M. Duvall, American Democratic Party politician, Delegate to Democratic National Convention from Maryland, 1916

 - E. W. Duvall, American politician, Member of Illinois State House of Representatives 48th District, 1823-25

-- E. A. Duvall, American Democrat politician, Alternate Delegate to Democratic National Convention from Arkansas, 1908
+- E. A. Duvall, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Arkansas, 1908

 - Charles S. Duvall, American Republican politician, Postmaster at Laurel Factory, Maryland, 1866-69